LIS561/syllabi/presentations/Logic0.md

 ---
 title: Propositional Logic
 author: Dave Dubin
-date: Fall Semester, 2017
+date: Fall Semester, 2018
-header-includes:
-  - \usepackage[utf8]{inputenc}
-  - \usepackage{amssymb}
-  - \usepackage{syllogism}
-  - \usepackage{mathtools}
 ---

-# "Bene disserere est finis logices"

-- Most logic books (including your assigned reading) introduce propositional logic as a tool or system for analyzing the validity and soundness of reasoning.

-- van Benthem, et al. contrast arguments like this invalid one:

-\syllog[(2.4)]{If you take my medication, you will get better}{But you are not taking my medication}{So, you will not get better.}

-. . .

-- \ldots with this valid argument:

-\syllog[(2.6)]{If you take my medication, you will get better}{But you are not getting better}{So, you have not taken my medication.}

 # Reasoning vs. representation

 - In this class we'll give some attention to logical reasoning and inference.
 - The same rules that govern valid argumentation also enable information systems to answer interesting questions.
-- But it takes an entire semester course in logic before you start to get good at logical inference.
-- This semester we'll focus mainly on logic as a means to describe a *domain* (some part of the world we're interested in).
+- Logic is also a means to describe a *domain* (some part of the world we're interested in).

 # Propositions, statements, and sentences
 ![Platonistic view](propositions1.eps)\